fdev31/wlr-layout-ui/README.md

 ### Magic layout

-Applies the first profile matching the set of monitors currently active:
+Applies the first profile matching the set of monitors which are currently active:

 ```
 wlrlui -m